 In this section we develop a dynamic micro-founded macro model of a closed economy.
 First we describe the behaviour of firms (Section 2.1) and individuals (Section 2.2).
 After discussing accidental bequests (Section 2.3) and the details of the pension system (Section 2.4) we characterize the macroeconomic equilibrium (Section 2.5).

 2.1 Firms

 There exists a representative firm that produces aggregate output Y(t) which can be used for consumption and investment.
-The production factors are the stock of physical capital K(t) and a labour composite N(t) which is defined as:
+The production technology takes the following form: